KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Adil Akhmetov

 This week I helped my frontend developer with the new design on record page.
-Also, I refactored the code a bit.
-Then, I configured the new server to sleep like the other services.
-Finally, I researched platforms where we could write our diploma document on LaTEX and ended up with the decision to use both vscode and overleaf.
+Also, I refactored the code a little bit to follow the clean code.
+Then, I configured the new server (Synchronous Speech Recognition service) to sleep like the other services.
+Then, we had a meeting with our designer about the new sections and I approved the design for the record view, search results and filter by day pages.
+I checked the current MVP on Android device and it seemed to work okay.
+Finally, I researched platforms where we could write our diploma document on LaTEX and ended up with the decision to use both vscode and overleaf (for collaborative editing with Balzhan).

 ## Aruzhan Makhmutova